SK-SCMLab/Learning-python-from-scratch/README.md

 A **hash map**, also known as hash table, is a concrete implementation of the map Abstract Data Type.
 Hash maps use a technique called "hashing" to perform common operations very efficiently.
 Hashing essentially works by generating a hash value for each element using a hash function.
 The hash value is generated based on the key of the key-value pair and it's used to calculate an index in an underlying array, the actual data structure where the key-value pairs are stored.

 Python's dictionaries are implemented as hash maps behind the scenes.

+---
+## 🧔🏻 Algorithms
+### What is Binary Search and how does it differ from linear search
+There are two key algorithms you should know about when it comes to searching: linear search and binary search

+Linear search starts at the beginning of a list and iterates through each item until it finds the target value it is looking for.
+If the target value is found, the index where it's located in the list is returned.
+If the target value is not found, **-1** is returned.
+While it is a relatively straightforward algorithm, it is not the most efficient.
+If you have a large list of items, linear search can take a long time to find the target value
+            **Time complexity**: 0(n)
+            **Space complexity**: 0(1)
+Binary search is a more efficient algorithm for searching through a large list of items.
+The condition here is that the list must be sorted in the ascending order.
+Binary search works by dividing the list in half and checking if the target value is in the middle of the list.
+If the target value is in the middle of the list, the index of the target value is returned.
+Otherwise, the algorithm checks if the target value is in the left or right half of the list
+            **Time complexity**: 0(log n)
+            **Space complexity**: 0(1)